Salty Taste in Chinese medicine

 That’s not all.
 There are two different depths at which you can feel the pulse, deep and shallow.

-Actually there are three depths at which many acupuncturists take the pulse, and some take it at additional positions by rolling the finger over and back and side to side of the basic position.
+Actually there are at least three depths at which many acupuncturists take the pulse: also, some take it at additional positions by rolling the finger over and back and side to side of the basic position.
+Indeed, some feel for it at five different depths and if a given pulse is felt at an unexpected depth it may suggest where to attribute a problem.
+You may question the relevance of this but recollect that this goes back many hundreds of years and has been tried and tested by many acupuncturists!

 For example, you have a different pulse position for each of your body Organs eg Stomach, Heart, Liver, Kidney etc. and two which don’t have an official physical organ.